What is the Engaged Encounter Program?

 Through personal sharings, the members of the presenting team talk about what the sacrament of matrimony means to them individually and the impact a great marriage can have on the world.
 We will not tell you how to live your life.
 Our stories are meant to encourage you to explore your own attitudes and expectations.
 We will offer some good ideas and tools to help the two of you to continue growing closer through the years.

-The registration fee for the weekend is $397.
+The registration fee for the weekend is show on the register page.
 Prices reflected in brochures received from sources other than this website may be out of date due to changes in operating costs.
-Payments for less than the $397 fee will not be accepted for registration by mail or online.
+Payments for less than the full amount will not be accepted for registration by mail or online.
 We appreciate your understanding.